qmuloadmin/betwixt/README.md

  - [x] Strict mode to prevent you from doing some things you probably don't intend to (e.g. source blocks that are never tangled)
  - [x] Prefix and Postfix code properties
  - [ ] Clear and helpful error messages with line numbers
+ - [ ] Unicode-aware parsing instead of bytes with several unicode encoding support
  - [ ] Simple test runner to create temp directories, execute commands, output success or failure, and cleanup
  - [ ] Insert mode to insert code blocks into a specific point in an existing file
  - [ ] More Markdown flavors and Org Mode syntax support